stacy-22/react-course/README.md

 Here the course steps will be described.

 # Tips

 - html:5 - paste the html structure
+- in new versions of react we don't have to use `import react` directly in each module